-She is currently working on several poetry pamphlets, including a tribute to Def Leppard's 1987 album Hysteria, as well as a novel, The Plague Years, which explores strange intersections between love, family relationships and the insect world, set during emergences of periodical cicadas in New England.
+She is currently working on two poetry pamphlets, including a tribute to Def Leppard's 1987 album Hysteria, as well as a novel, The Plague Years, which explores strange intersections between love, family relationships and the insect world, set during emergences of periodical cicadas in New England.

 Jo writes and lectures on the work of Evelyn Waugh, Graham Greene, DH Lawrence, Ford Madox Ford, Shakespeare and the Brontës.